Skip navigation

 Emotional support animals, also called ESAs, refer to dogs, cats, rabbits, and other animals that offer love and comfort to their person.
 They can help provide relief for people who suffer from depression, anxiety, phobias, panic attacks, PTSD, or other mental or psychiatric issues.

-• Fair Housing Act – Allows ESAs to live in housing with a no pet policy.
-Landlords may ask for an ESA letter, which explains the need and purpose of the ESA.
+ESAs aren’t considered service animals under the ADA because they’re not trained to perform specific tasks for people with disabilities.
+They do, however, have some protections under regulations like the Fair Housing Act, which allows ESAs to live in housing with a no-pet policy.
+Landlords may ask for an ESA letter explaining the need and purpose of the ESA.
 It’s typically provided by a physician or mental health professional.

 There has been skepticism around ESAs, especially since people have claimed that they needed to bring more exotic animals, like pigs, ducks, peacocks, and hedgehogs, with them on a plane as an ESA.
 Some states have even passed legislation making it illegal to misrepresent a pet as an ESA.
 But ESAs can provide real value to individuals struggling to function in their daily lives.